wongstephen/wongstephen/README.md

 I specialize in the MERN stack and enjoy building high-quality, RESTful applications that are easy to use.
 My passion building and designing scalable, reliable and secure applications.
 <br />
 <br />
-I am currently learning TailwindCSS, PostgreSQL, and Python.
+I am currently learning deploying applications to the cloud in a VPS using NGINX, PM2, and UFW.
 <br />
 <br />
 I am actively looking for new projects and seeking employment!
 Connect with me at <a href="mailto:contact@wongstephenk.com">contact@wongstephenk.com</a>